 A local facility providing beds and associated clinics and therapy in order to promote independence, avoid admission to a DGH (step up) and reduce stays in a DGH (step down).
 These units or hospitals typically focus exclusively on rehabilitation, and do not provide other services.

 Community beds for intermediate care have been established in a number of secondary care hospitals, and are described as community hospitals within a DGH.

 Also referred to as Community Care Resource Centres, these local hospitals provide a range of community-based health and social care services.
 Community hubs do not include inpatient beds but may include outpatients, diagnostics, treatments, day care, primary care and outreach services for patients provided by multidisciplinary teams.
 They may also provide service concerned with wellbeing and health promotion, and also provide a base for third sector services.
 A number of classic community hospitals are being reconfigured into community hubs, following the closure of inpatient wards.

-The latest CHA database records 522 community hospitals throughout the UK.
+The latest CHA database records over 500 community hospitals throughout the UK.
 This includes classic community hospitals with beds; community hubs without beds; rehabilitation/ intermediate care units, and also community wards in acute hospitals.

 The current data set includes fields on: commissioner, provider, address, postcode, telephone number, and notes on current status.

 The Department of Health (DH) with Community Health Partnership (CHP) commissioned a study from the Community Hospitals Association (CHA) to provide a profile of community hospitals in England in 1998 and 2008, demonstrating changes and trends over the 10-year period.
 This was the CHA Profiling Report.

 The study found that there was a reduction overall of 38 classic community hospitals (with beds), reducing from 334 in 1998 to 296 in 2008.
 During this period, 65 community hospitals closed, and 27 were opened (either as new or redeveloped).